EC-BingChilling/Summer2023/chapter6.md

 | **You** | oranges        | 2,1              | 0,0    |
 |         | grapes         | 0,0              | 1,2    |

-##### dude forgot to add an explanation when he made his own interpretation so I'm adding it here
+##### he forgot to add an explanation when he made his own interpretation so I'm adding it here

 Both players recieve higher payoffs for coordinating on (Oranges,Oranges) or (Grapes,Grapes) even though the payoff isn't equal.